Soft matter at LCMCP

 Invited seminars – 2024 –

 LCMCP invites renowned experts to share their knowledge in the field of soft matter.
-Lectures will occur approximately once a month and are open to anyone interested.
+Lectures are open to anyone interested.

 The full list of seminars (present, past, future) is given on the MM@LCMCP seminar page.
 The next upcoming seminar is given below.